 Divers have different densities.
 The following are a list of factors that affect the density of a scuba diver:

 How do you change your density (buoyancy)?
-Let's say you are scuba diving at the bottom of a lake and want to go to the surface without kicking.
+You are scuba diving at the bottom of a lake and want to go to the surface without kicking.
 If you made your density less than one you would move upward.
 There are only two possibilities.
 Either you could change your mass (weight) or your volume (size).
 Looking at D=M/V, if you made your mass less, or made your volume more the density in the equation would have to go down.
 You could make your mass less by dropping your weight belt.
-Up you would go and down would go $45!
+Up you would go and down would go poisonous lead.
 Without a weight belt your density would suddenly get less than one and you would be in an uncontrolled free ascent.
 There are only a few ways to change your mass underwater other than the removal of the weights.
 But, it is easy to change the volume!
 You can easily make yourself bigger by inflating your lungs, dry suit, and/or BCD.
 The latter is the most convenient, and that is what is done to control buoyancy.

 The average 170 pound male with inflated lungs has a volume of approximately 2.8 cubic feet.
 The weight of seawater is 64 pounds per cubic foot.
 (Freshwater is 62.4 pounds per cubic foot.)
 The density of the male is (170 lbs./2.8 cu ft) is 61 pounds per cubic foot.
 Since seawater is 64 pounds per cu ft, it denser than the male.
 If that male jumped into the sea he would float with a force of 3 pounds per cu ft, or 8.4 pounds.
 That would lift his 9 pound head out of the water.
 Calvin (Divemaster) weighed 150 pounds.
 He went in the pool, let most air out of his lungs and weighed 5 pounds.
 He lost 145 pounds.
 145 pounds of pool water was pushed up.
 Calvin's volume is (145/8) 18.1 gallons or (145/62.4) 2.4 cubic feet.